bmattblake/Fuze-DDoS/README.md

 # Basic-DDoS-Script

-A simple script that can be used to temporarily take down a service
+This script will continuosly reconnect to a specified ip address and port number; taking down the service in the proceess